erebe/wstunnel/docs/server_url_redirection.md

 - **Semantics (RFC 9110 §15.4.2 & §15.4.9):** The target has permanently moved.
 All future requests should use the new URI.
 - **Behavior:** The client follows the redirect chain to `d2`.
 If the chain consists exclusively of permanent redirects (`is_permanent_chain == true`), the shared `active_target` is updated to `d2` via `ArcSwap<ActiveTarget>`.
 - **Subsequent Connections:** Connect directly to `d2`, skipping the redirect round-trip.
-- **Fallback:** If `d2` fails to connect or times out (e.g., target server rotated or restarted), the client logs a warning and automatically falls back to the canonical configured server URL.
+- **Fallback:** If `d2` fails to connect or times out (e.g., target server rotated or restarted), the client logs a warning and automatically falls back to the canonical configured server URL, dialing it directly rather than through the connection pool (see §2.4).

 #### B. Temporary Redirects (`302 Found` / `307 Temporary Redirect`)
 - **Semantics (RFC 9110 §15.4.3 & §15.4.8):** The target temporarily resides elsewhere.
 The canonical configured URL remains the authoritative target.